How Fed cuts will shape Gulf spending from credit cards to corporate debt | The National

 From a macroeconomic perspective, the rate cut is a positive development for the UAE as well its peers in the Gulf, according to analysts.

-Strong gross domestic product and foreign reserves of the UAE, the Arab world's second largest economy, means the country has “ample capacity to absorb and transmit the benefits of easier financial conditions”, Mr Valecha said.
+The strong gross domestic product and foreign reserves of the UAE, the Arab world's second largest economy, mean the country has “ample capacity to absorb and transmit the benefits of easier financial conditions”, Mr Valecha said.

-In the Gulf, central banks collectively hold more than $760 billion in foreign assets, providing substantial external buffers, which means lower policy rates can effectively reduce sovereign and corporate refinancing costs, and support diversification programmes like Saudi Vision 2030 and the UAE’s industrial sector growth strategy, he added.
+In the Gulf, central banks collectively hold more than $760 billion in foreign assets, providing substantial external buffers, which means lower policy rates can effectively reduce sovereign and corporate refinancing costs, and support diversification programmes such as Saudi Vision 2030 and the UAE’s industrial sector growth strategy, he added.

 “Fiscal pressures and elevated debt servicing mean less room for government spending to complement monetary easing,” Mr Valecha said.